MaxieTheHatter/TicTacToe/README.md

 Add a tracker for wins/losses

+Create class for playernames and ask for them

 TODO:

-Create variable for playernames and ask for them

 Add simple AI using RNG